 - Submitting an application for one of our projects without meeting the basic eligibility criteria.
-We receive more applications that we can support from those who meet our eligibility criteria, and want to study at one of our partner institutions, and complete a good PhD proposal.
-Any applications that do not meet our criteria, or that are submitted for a non-advertised project, or for an area of study outside of our remit will be rejected.
+Any applications that do not meet our criteria, or that are submitted for a nonadvertised project, or for an area of study outside of our remit will be rejected.
 Spending time on an application without any chance of success is a misapplication of an applicant's time and energy, and will just set the applicant up to fail.
-Please avoid this by checking - o you meet the MRC LID eligibility criteria, and - o you apply for one of our advertised projects, and - your potential and trajectory align with your application for funding. - Not following the instructions provided when completing an application.
+Please avoid this by checking - o you meet the MRC LID eligibility criteria, and - you apply for one of our advertised projects, and - your potential and trajectory align with your application for funding. - Not following the instructions provided when completing an application.
 Please use the all of the information and documents provided. - Submitting an incomplete application (not providing required information and/or documents with an MRC LID application by the application deadline).
 Please check that you have uploaded all of the required documents (all pages) before you submit. - Submitting a project proposal that isn't a research proposal.
 A letter and/or personal statement and/or statement of purposes and/or copy of the project web page is not a research proposal.
-Please use the guidance provide in this document under the 'What is a research project proposal' to draft your project proposal, and then insert it into your online application. - Not contacting the proposed supervisory team to discuss your plans and proposal.
-Or only contacting them in the days leading up to the deadline, without giving them enough time to review any drafts or to respond.
+Please use the guidance provide in this document under the 'What is a research project proposal' to draft your project proposal for your online application. - Not contacting the proposed supervisory team to discuss your plans and proposal.
+Or only contacting them in the days leading up to the deadline, without giving them enough time to review a draft or to respond.
 Please contact the proposed team as soon as possible.
-Understand that many staff will be on annual leave over the Christmas and New Year period, and therefore may not respond to emails or respond slowly.
-Ideally, you should contact your proposed supervisors as soon as possible from early December. - Submitting an application that does not fit (that an assessment panel cannot see how a selected project fits to an applicant's study and career potential and trajectory). - Not taking the time to find out more about postgraduate study (and how this differs from undergraduate and taught programmes).
-And therefore submitting an application which does not show some understanding of what research degree studies entail.
+Please also understand that many staff will be on annual leave over the Christmas and New Year period, and therefore may not respond to emails or will respond slowly.
+Ideally, you should contact your proposed supervisors as soon as possible and outside of the December holiday period. - Submitting an application that does not fit (where the review and assessment panel/s cannot see how a selected project fits with an applicant's study and career potential and trajectory). - Not taking the time to find out more about postgraduate research degree study (and how this differs from undergraduate and taught programmes).
+And, therefore, submitting an application which does not show some understanding of what research degree studies entail.
 If you have no experience or understanding of postgraduate research degree study in the UK please make sure that you speak to someone for advice (for example, a personal tutor if you are currently undertaking undergraduate study) or do some online research so that you are aware of what you're applying for.